Skip to main content

 Part of the all-India campaign to organize its first all-India rally in Delhi on August 10 focused on farmers’ issues, earlier, on May 25, Swaraj Abhiyan leaders Yogendra Yadav and Prof Anand Kumar were disallowed from holding a supporters’ meet in Ahmedabad’s Mehdi Nawaj Jung Hall, though they had a formal permission.
 The cops locked the gates of the hall, which is under the Gujarat governor, forcing the supporters to hold the meeting outside, in the compound, sitting on the floor.

-The Aam Aadmi Party’s (AAP’s) breakaway group’s senior journalist-turned-political activist Nachiketa Desai told Counterview, “Even before Swaraj Abhiayan’s volunteers began on their journey to Sanand villages on June 15 to hold a dialogue with the farmers whose lands had been acquired for the much tom-tommed auto hub, we began getting phone calls from senior district police officials seeking to know what our plans were.”
+The Aam Aadmi Party’s (AAP’s) breakaway group’s senior journalist-turned-political activist Nachiketa Desai told me, “Even before Swaraj Abhiayan’s volunteers began on their journey to Sanand villages on June 15 to hold a dialogue with the farmers whose lands had been acquired for the much tom-tommed auto hub, we began getting phone calls from senior district police officials seeking to know what our plans were.”

-Interaction with youth of Shiyawala village on being allowed to proceed
+Interaction with youth of Shiyawala village

 Received by him and Swaraj Abhiyan Ahmedabad district convener, Gujarat high court advocate KR Koshti, Desai said, “Though the police was told that the plan was to visit the villages around the proposed auto hub and interview villagers about their problems and distribute leaflets, we were stopped at the new police station set up just outside the Sanand Industrial Estate.”